MatthewBacalakis/auth0-spa-test-with-mock-auth-server/readme.md

 - Create a copy of auth_config.sample named auth_config.json.
 This file is already configured to run against the mock server.
 - Install dependencies with `npm install`
-- Start sample app and quickstart with `npm install`
+- Start sample app and quickstart with `npm start`

 The application will run at http://localhost:3000 and the mock auth server at http://localhost:3001.